 Old Town is well-connected by public transportation.
 The Old Town Transit Center serves as a major hub for San Diego’s trolley and bus systems, allowing you to take the trolley to downtown, the Gaslamp Quarter, and even the Mexican border.

-Old Town is often considered one of the best neighborhoods to stay in San Diego without a car due to its unique combination of historical charm, convenient public transportation options, and proximity to various attractions.
+Old Town is great base for history buffs and car-free travelers.
+It has an unique combination of historical charm, convenient public transportation options, and proximity to various attractions.

-Stay in Old Town – Mission Valley – Hotel Circle if you are interested in the history of the city; you are planning to attend one of the festivals that take place here; you want to do a lot of shopping while you’re in town; you are a fan of art; you’re traveling on a budget.
+Stay in Old Town – Mission Valley – Hotel Circle if you are interested in the history of the city; you want to do a lot of shopping; you are a fan of art; you’re traveling on a budget.

 Best Places to Stay in San Diego Old town: